Giovanni Aguilar: Professional

 On December 10, 2021, it was announced that Aguilar had signed with his former academy side Sacramento Republic ahead of their 2022 USL Championship season.
 On January 11, 2022, Aguilar was selected 49th overall in the 2022 MLS SuperDraft by Vancouver Whitecaps FC.
 A week later, Aguilar joined Vancouver for their preseason training camp.
 On March 18, 2022, it was announced that Aguilar had been transferred from Sacramento to Vancouver, where he'd opted to join the club's MLS Next Pro side Whitecaps FC 2.
 In his debut professional season, he made 22 appearances and scored four goals in the MLS Next Pro.

+Aguilar moved to USL Championship side Las Vegas Lights ahead of their 2024 season.
+Aguilar played all 90 minutes in Las Vegas' season opener but was injured in training shortly after.
+He underwent successful right knee surgery on March 28, 2024.

+Personal life

+Aguilar is the son of Juan and Lourdes Aguilar.
+He has two brothers, Jonathan and Joseph.